tsupplis/cpm86-hacking/README.md

 INF:     -h for help
 INF:     -a to include both dir and sys files
 INF:     -i for user validation per file
+INF:     -f force file deletion even if read only
 ```
 - MORE: File content list with pause
 ```